-This Master Planned development was designed to incorporate a golf course, or recreation amenity intertwined around 24 pods of the southern portion of Boca Del Mar.
+This Master Planned development was designed to incorporate a golf course, or recreation amenity intertwined around 25 pods of the southern portion of Boca Del Mar.
 Removal of this integral design element of the PUD impacts the existing developments as it relates to layout and general development characteristics.
-A 43-acre recreational tract is being proposed with amenities that exceeds code.
-However, this amenity is reserved for the new homeowners and will be open for membership to others.
-The addition of this recreational amenity will not benefit the existing homeowners nor will it resolve their reliance that the golf course amenity would remain after they purchased their homes.
+Although the existing clubhouse is proposed to be renovated for the new resident's recreation amenity, development of this green/open area will not benefit the existing homeowners (other than the ones with the proposed wild flower meadow) and their reliance on a golf course amenity when they purchased their homes.

-o Objective and Standards for PDD and PUD -Circulation/Access/Cul-de-sac
+Objective and Standards for PDD and PUD -Circulation/Access/Cul-de-sac